Darknoon5891/llm-vscode-plugin/README.md

 - extension.sendToAPI: Sends the code in the active editor to the currently selected AI provider.

 See package.json for keyboard shortcuts and you can just change them as you wish.

-# Dev Notes

-- Can build package with > vsce package